qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 with 256 values, given the fact that you have 8bit bands.
 You can also calculate your color table using the |radiobuttonoff| :guilabel:`Mean +/- standard deviation x` |selectnumber| .
 Then only the values within the standard deviation or within multiple standard deviations are considered for the color table.
-This is useful if ...
+This is useful when you have one or two cells with abnormally high values in a raster grid that are having a negative impact on the rendering of the raster.

 All calculation can also be made for the |radiobuttonoff| :guilabel:`Current` extend.